Tehran Taps Run Dry as Water Crisis Deepens across Iran

 “It’s one hardship after another — one day there’s no water, the next there’s no electricity.
 We don’t even have enough money to live.
 This is because of poor management,” said schoolteacher and mother of three Shahla, 41, by phone from central Tehran.

-Last week, state media quoted Mohammadreza Kavianpour, head of Iran’s Water Research Institute, as saying that last year’s rainfall was 40% below the 57-year average in Iran and forecasts predict a continuation of dry conditions towards the end of December.
+State media quoted Mohammadreza Kavianpour, head of Iran’s Water Research Institute, as saying that last year’s rainfall was 40% below the 57-year average in Iran and forecasts predict a continuation of dry conditions toward the end of December.

 He said Tehran’s reservoirs, which collectively could once store nearly 500 million cubic meters, now hold barely 250 million, a drop of nearly half, which at current consumption rates, could run dry within two weeks.